maintainedcc/Maintained/README.md

 <p><b><a href="https://maintained.cc">https://maintained.cc</a></b></p>
 <hr>

-## Maintained Nightly
+## Nightly
 The nightly branch is no longer a monorepo project.
-The API can be found at [maintainedcc/Maintained-API](https://github.com/maintainedcc/Maintained-API).
+Other Maintained projects can be found on the GitHub org [maintainedcc](https://github.com/maintainedcc).

+Nightly preview builds can be found at [https://nightly.maintained.cc](https://nightly.maintained.cc).
+They are not guaranteed to be stable or have 100% uptime, and the data is not synchronized with Maintained in production.

-## Maintained Legacy (Deployed)
+## Legacy (Deployed)
 The legacy version of Maintained can be found at [origin/legacy](https://github.com/maintainedcc/Maintained/tree/legacy).
 This is the version in production.

 In the future, Maintained will be updated to tagged releases on this branch.